alyf-de/landa/docs/api.md

     - `id` (optional): return only data of the water body with this ID.
     - `fishing_area` (optional): return only water bodies in this fishing_area.
+    - `only_id` (optional, 1 or 0, default: 0): return only the IDs of the water bodies.

+The parameters `only_id` and `fishing_area` can be combined.
+The other parameters are mutually exclusive.

 ### Example Requests